gottesmm/gottesmm.github.io/proposals/sil-ownership-verifier.md

 ## Defs and Values

 In order to model that values, not defs, have ownership, we separate the `SILValue` and `ValueBase` APIs.
 First we rename `ValueBase` to `ValueDef`.
 This makes it clear from a naming perspective that a `ValueDef` is not a value, but the def of a value.

-Then we eliminate eliminate all operator methods on `SILValue` that allow one to work with a `SILValue` as a `ValueDef` directly,
+Then we eliminate eliminate all operator methods on `SILValue` that allow one to work with a `SILValue` as a `ValueDef` directly.

     class SILValue {
       ...